chapagaisa/hate_speech_detection/README.md

 transformers=4.44.0 <br>

 ### Code Reference
-The coding refernce for this project are from <br>
+The coding reference for this project are from <br>
 https://github.com/zekaouinoureddine/Opinion-Transformers

 ### Instructions